 In general temperature is a key parameter affects the operation of a clock as the crystal oscillator and/or clock circuit are sensitive to temperature.
 Although the temperature compensated crystal oscillator (TCXO) does exist, e.g., MAXIM DS32KHz, the cost is still too high (\$2.81@1K [20]) for some sensor nodes, and the TCXO also increases the complexity, energy consumption and footprint of wireless devices.
-In addition, even with a TCXO, the clock skew is still nonnegligible (e.g., up to $\pm 7.5$ ppm [20]).
+In addition, even with a TCXO, the clock skew is still nonnegligible (e.g.,up to ± 7.5 ppm [20]).
 Thus, we are motivated to devise low-cost, flexible software solutions.
-In [21], the authors validated that the clock skew of sensor node was unique and sensitive to temperature and they utilized this information to detect malicious and mal-functioning nodes.
-In [22], a temperature-compensated time synchronization algorithm was proposed to compensate the clock according to the environment temperature and can achieve a much longer resynchronization period.
-The limitation of [22] is that the calibration algorithm treated the clock skew as a stationary random process, which may not be true in dynamic environments and will thus degrade the estimation accuracy.
+In [21], a temperature-compensated time synchronization algorithm was proposed to compensate the clock according to the environment temperature and can achieve a much longer resynchronization period.
+The limitation of that work is that the calibration algorithm treated the clock skew as a stationary random process, which may not be true in dynamic environments and will thus degrade the estimation accuracy.

 On the other hand, it is well known that Kalman filter is optimal for linear systems with white Gaussian noise in terms of MSE.
-Several approaches have been proposed based on Kalman filter [12]-[15].
+Therefore, it is a good choice for real-time clock skew estimation and several approaches have been proposed based on Kalman filter [12]-[15].
 The algorithms proposed in [12], [13] assumed that the clock skew is constant, which works well in a relatively stable environment, while the performance will degrade in dynamic environments.
 For example, the temperature may vary more than 20°C within 12 hours in an outdoor environment.
 Temperature changes may be more dramatic for some applications such as wild fire detection.
 The circuit temperature changes can also be faster due to the heat generated by the circuit components.

 In [14], an AR(1) model was developed to describe the changing clock skew, which provides some adaptivity w.r.t the changing clock skew.
 In [15], an interacting multi-model (IMM) Kalman filter was employed in clock skew estimation to consider the changing clock skew.
 However, due to the high noise level of clock skew measurement, the model uncertainty problem still exists.
-In addition, how to utilize the high correlation between temperature and clock skew to better estimate clock skew has not been investigated.
+In addition, how to utilize the high correlation between temperature and clock skew to better estimate clock skew has not been investigated in [14], [15].